kindelia/Kindelia/WHITEBOOK.md

 - If you'd like to see some example blocks, go to [Examples](#examples).
 - If you'd rather read a long list of tech specs, head on to the [Technical Overview](#technical-overview).
 - To learn about the optimal functional runtime we use, see [The High-order Virtual Machine](#the-high-order-virtual-machine-hvm).
-- To learn how Kindelia compares to other p2p computers, move on to [Comparisons](#comparisons-to-ethereum).
+- To learn how K-Chan compares to other p2p computers, move on to [Comparisons](#comparisons-to-ethereum).
-- To learn the why's behind Kindelia's existence and design choices, go to [Whys](#whys).
+- To learn the why's behind K-Chan's existence and design choices, go to [Whys](#whys).

 Examples
 ========

 Below are some example blocks.
-Keep in mind that the code shown, while high-level looking, is just a **textual representation Kindelia's low-level machine language**; i.e., it is equivalent to EVM's assembly, and **is not the language developers are meant to use**.
+Keep in mind that the code shown, while high-level looking, is just a **textual representation K-Chan's low-level machine language**; i.e., it is equivalent to EVM's assembly, and **is not the language developers are meant to use**.
 Instead, they should compile higher level functional languages such as Haskell or, if they care about formal